What is the conflict about?

 Following the attacks, the U.S. government demanded that the Taliban handed-over all al-Qaeda leaders hiding in Afghanistan, threatening the Taliban with dare consequences if they didn’t (Council on Foreign Relations, no date).
 The Taliban requested that the U.S. presented evidence of the involvement of bin Laden in the New York terrorist attacks as precondition to handing him over (The Guardian, 2001).
 The U.S. reply to the Taliban request of evidence was that there was no need of discussing bin Laden’s culpability, since they simply knew bin Laden was guilty (The Guardian, 2001).
 Upon the refusal of the Taliban to hand over bin Laden, the U.S., with British support, started bombing Afghanistan on 7 October 2001 (Council on Foreign Relations, no date).

 The U.S., the UN and international and national NGOs engaged in the reconstruction of Afghanistan.
 The North Atlantic Treaty Organization (NATO) took progressive control of the international security assistance force and, alongside U.S. military forces, became involved in combatting the remaining Taliban forces.
-Since then, U.S., NATO,
+Since then, U.S., NATO, and Afghan troops have been fighting the Taliban until today.
+In 2006 there was a significant surge in attacks by the Taliban, significantly organized from safe havens in Pakistan.
+The Taliban gained increasing control of Afghan territory, today controlling over one-third of the country.
+The war is declared stalemate by the U.S. (Council on Foreign Relations, no date).

 According to a study carried out by Brown University, more than 147.000 people have died in the Afghan conflict since the U.S. invasion in October 2001 (Gandhara, 2018).